davidtwco/rfcs/text/0000-build-std.md

 `-Zbuild-std` builds `std` by default. `test` is also built if tests are being run.
-Optionally, users can provide the list of crates to be built, though this was intended as an escape hatch to work around bugs - the arguments to the flag are inherently unstable since the names of crates comprising the standard library are not stable.
+Optionally, users can provide the list of crates to be built, though this was intended as an escape hatch to work around bugs - the arguments to the flag are semi-unstable since the names of crates comprising the standard library are not stable.

 Cargo has a hardcoded list of what dependencies need to be added for a given